Edward Lear: Destruction

 Not all of Lear’s incompetents, however, are so undisruptive, and his second series of madmen threaten the peace with their violent and deranged speech.
 Perhaps embedded here is an acknowledgement of the disruptive nature of Lear’s own nonsense in society.
 The words of these characters are abusive, threatening, or malformed.
 For instance, when the Young Lady of Lucca’s “lovers completely forsook her,” she climbs a tree and shouts “Fiddle-de-dee!”, an outburst “which embarrassed the people of Lucca,” who run about in utter distress.
 Similarly disruptive, the Old Person of Sestri is “repulsive” because “when they said, ‘You are wrong!’ – he merely said, ‘Bong!’”

 As Thomas Szasz writes, “where religious heresy ends, psychiatric heresy begins; where the persecution of the witch ends, the persecution of the madman begins.”
 Notice the disdain on the onlooker’s face when the Old Person of Wick explodes with a nonsensical, “Tick-a-Tick, Tick-a-Tick / Chickabee, Chickabaw.”
-In each instance, there is an equation of nonsense with the repulsive, the provocative, the dumb and the embarrassing.
+In each instance, there is an equation of nonsense with the repulsive, the provocative, the strange and the embarrassing.

 There was an Old Man of Spithead,